hashicorp/rivet-graphql/README.md

 export default Button
 ```

 And here's `fragment.graphql`, assuming that this setup uses a raw string loader for graphql files.
-This is not required and the graphql query can be used directly as a string within the component, colocating allows for nice separation of concerns and better syntax highlighting though.
+This is not required and the graphql query can be used directly as a string within the component, but colocating allows for nice separation of concerns and better syntax highlighting.

 ```graphql
 fragment buttonFields on Button {